hideya/langchain-mcp-tools-ts/README.md

   Makes optional fields nullable as required by OpenAI's strict specification.
   Most MCP servers use standard JSON Schema practices (optional fields without explicit nullable), so this transformation is applied automatically without logging.

+  **⚠️ Known Issue with OpenAI Models**: There is a bug in the LangChain OpenAI integration that causes the error `TypeError: Cannot read properties of undefined (reading 'typeName')` when using `DynamicStructuredTool` with JSON schemas.
+See [OpenAI Integration Fix](#openai-integration-fix) below.

 - **Google Gemini**:
   Sanitizes schemas to remove unsupported properties like `exclusiveMinimum` and unsupported string formats.